Food Allergies and Outside Food Brought into the Building

 1) Birthday celebrations will not include the consumption of food or drink.
 Alternative suggestions for birthday celebrations are included below.
 We encourage you to participate in one of the listed activities.

-2) School/Grade level initiated celebrations should use the Safe Foods List as a guide, but can deviate from the list under the consult of the principal and nurse.
-Any deviation must be communicated to each family included in the celebration. *The Safe Foods List is available here.
+2) School/Grade level initiated celebrations should use the Safe Foods List as a guide but can deviate from the list under the consult of the principal and nurse.
+Any deviation must be communicated to each family included in the celebration.
+Safer Foods/Smart Snack List

 Lynnewood’s organization to accommodate allergies

-1. INDIVIDUAL CLASSROOM SNACK RESTRICTED TO ALLERGEN FREE SNACK (example: if classroom is a nut freeclassroom, ALL students must refrain from bringing in snacks with nuts and nut oils).
+1. INDIVIDUAL CLASSROOM SNACK RESTRICTED TO ALLERGEN FREE SNACK (example: if the classroom is a nut-free classroom, ALL students must refrain from bringing in snacks with nuts and nut oils).

 * Healthy snacks are encouraged!